-Colleagues are invited to attend the Learning & Teaching Network session taking place on Wednesday 31 January, 13.15-14.30 in the UELT Seminar Room, Canterbury.
+Colleagues are invited to attend the Learning and Teaching Network session taking place on Monday 21 May 2018, 13.15-14.30 in the UELT Seminar Room, Canterbury.

 To book a place please email firstname.lastname@example.org

 Hire a bike for the term from the Cycle Hub Wednesday 9 May and Friday 11 May, 9.00-16.00.

 Each bike has been security tagged and is registered to the University of Kent.
 They all come equipped with lights, a bell and a lock and have received a full service – they are as good as new and are ready to ride!

 The cost to hire one of the recycled bikes is £30 for the term.
 You need to leave a security deposit of £50-£100 depending on the value of the bike you hire.
 This will be refunded when you return the bike in good condition.
 To help, we ask that you pop into the Cycle Hub and see Dr Bike at least once each term for a service.

 For more information on the hiring a bike visit www.kent.ac.uk/transport/cycling/hire